github/git-sizer/docs/BUILDING.md

 1. Make sure that you have a recent version of the [Go language toolchain](https://golang.org/doc/install) installed and that you have set `GOPATH`.

-2. Get `git-sizer` using `go get`:
+2. Get `git-sizer` using `go install`:

-        go get github.com/github/git-sizer
+        go install github.com/github/git-sizer@latest

-    This should fetch and compile the source code and write the executable file to `$GOPATH/bin/`.
+    This should install the executable file to `$GOPATH/bin/`.

 3. Either add `$GOPATH/bin` to your `PATH`, or copy the executable file (`git-sizer` or `git-sizer.exe`) to a directory that is already in your `PATH`.